-Documentation of IRB or IACUC approval of protocols, as well as copies of approved consent forms, must be provided to Harvard ERC in advance of project funding.
-NOTE: Although IRB/IACUC approval is not required at the time of the proposal submission, approval must be submitted before the research and use of funds commences.
+Documentation of IRB or IACUC approval of protocols and copies of approved consent forms must be provided to Harvard ERC before project funding.
+NOTE: Although IRB/IACUC approval is not required at the time of the proposal submission, approval must be submitted before the research and use of fundscommences.
 Investigators should recognize that considerable time will be required for such approval and initiate approval requests at the earliest possible time.

-E. Accounting, Reporting, and Publications Requirements
+D. Accounting, Reporting, and Publications Requirements

 Each applicant for these pilot project research funds must agree to comply with OMB Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.
-Please note that indirect costs are excluded from these Pilot Project Awards.
-Pilot projects must be completed by June 30, 2023; expenses incurred after this date will not be paid.
+Please note that indirect costs are not allowed for these Pilot Project Awards.
+Pilot projects must be completed by November 1, 2024; expenses incurred after this date will not be paid.

 Each investigator will also prepare and present a report describing the project to other scientists and to the nonscientific community.
 The presentation will take place at an annual pilot project Symposium designed to share results, enhance interactions across institutions, and discuss regional needs.
-The Symposium will take place in Winter 2024.
+The Symposium will take place in Winter 2025.

-Any material published as a result of this research will contain the following acknowledgement: "This investigation was made possible by Grant No. T42 OH008416 from the National Institute for Occupational Safety and Health (NIOSH).
+Any material published because of this research will contain the following acknowledgement: "This investigation was made possible by Grant No. T42 OH008416 from the National Institute for Occupational Safety and Health (NIOSH).
 Its contents are solely the responsibility of the authors and do not necessarily represent the official views of the NIOSH."
-Reprints should be provided to Dr. Gregory Wagner at grwagner@post.harvard.edu
+Reprints should be provided to Dr. Gregory Wagner at gwagner@hsph.harvard.edu

-F. Budget Requirements and Restrictions
+E. Budget Requirements and Restrictions